GRILLED SESAME CHICKEN KABOBS — Tender chunks of chicken are grilled on skewers with peppers and pineapple, and basted with a sweet and spicy glaze.

 - Pour remaining marinade into a large resealable plastic bag; add chicken.
 Seal bag and turn to coat; refrigerate for 2-3 hours or overnight, turning occasionally.
 Drain and discard marinade from chicken.

 - On metal or soaked wooden skewers, thread chicken, peppers, onion and pineapple.

-- Sprinkle with remaining sesame seeds and sliced green onions and serve over hot cooked rice.
+- Sprinkle with remaining sesame seeds and serve.

 Never miss a Let’s Dish Recipe:

 If you love this recipe, you might also like:

 Juicy steak, tender potatoes and savory mushrooms are skewered and grilled to perfection!Get the Recipe

 Salmon is skewered with lemon slices, then coated in a savory spice mix and grilled to perfection.Get the Recipe

 Chicken is marinated in Greek yogurt and tandoori spices, then skewered and grilled to perfection in this simple, east to make meal.Get the Recipe